watplugin/wat/changelist.md

     You can define your own templates in Godot 3.2.
 WAT now includes a button that will add a WAT Template to your script_templates folder (if it isn't already created, WAT will create it)

+## 28th December

+- Refactor Test Doubles to be created in memory instead of saved in the filesystem (commit 266bbd)

+    After writing the test double script implementation we now use script.reload() to have the implementation loaded into memory.
+From here we can instance it.
+So we no longer have to rely on the filesystem to create test doubles.
+This should significantly improve performance if you were heavy on test doubles beforehand.